-Platelet Rich Plasma (PRP), which is also referred to as ACP-Autologous Concentrated Plasma, is a concentrated mixture of platelets from your own blood that is used to treat a number of orthopaedic conditions, including osteoarthritis, tendonitis and many soft tissue sports injuries.
+Platelet Rich Plasma (PRP), which is also referred to as ACP-Autologous Concentrated Plasma or Stem Cell Therapy, is a concentrated mixture of platelets from your own blood that is used to treat a number of orthopaedic conditions, including osteoarthritis, tendonitis and many soft tissue sports injuries.

 Recreational or serious physical activity can often be restricted by osteoarthritis, which can be prohibitive for many patients as they would like to remain physically active.
 Typical symptoms in the early stage of osteoarthritis can include joint ache, morning stiffness and pain after long periods of inactivity that often subsides after a short walk.
 These symptoms can be painful and are caused by wear and tear of the joint cartilage.